Number of passengers flying SIA, Scoot doubles to almost 600,000 in December

 "The first half of the year is traditionally a slower period for travel and coupled with arrival quota cut by 50 per cent, the next few months will see softer traffic numbers, for which the airline will need to adjust its network in accordance with the prevailing market conditions," Mr Patel said.

-He also said that SIA still remains in early stages of recovery in comparison with its counterparts in the Middle East hubs such as Dubai and Doha.
+SIA still remains in early stages of recovery in comparison with its counterparts in the Middle East hubs such as Dubai and Doha, he added.

 Independent aviation analyst Brendan Sobie from consultancy Sobie Aviation said SIA's strong end to the year was expected due to the rapid expansion of the VTL scheme and pent-up demand for outbound travel.